Are student loans worth it?

 Before you take on student loan debt, consider your future repayment plan.
 Federal student loans and many private student loans start repayment six months after you graduate or drop below half-time enrollment.
 This is helpful if you don’t land a job in your field straight out of college or if it takes you a while to come up with regular payments.

-If you have federal student loans, you can follow the standard repayment plan, consolidate multiple loans into one, try an income-driven repayment plan or, depending on your career path, apply for Public Service Loan Forgiveness.
+If you have federal student loans, you can follow the standard repayment plan, consolidate multiple loans into one or try an income-driven repayment plan.

 If you’ve exhausted all of your federal student loan options, you might want to look at private student loan rates.
 These types of loans don’t have the same repayment options, but you may find a repayment term that better fits your budget.
 If you need to adjust your repayment plan, you may qualify for a loan refinance.